 Typical course length: 281 hours

-This course provides students who are clinically competent in a specific EMS content area with the knowledge, resources, and skills to effectively deliver quality EMS education.
-The course presents educational concepts, practices, and resources across a wide range of topics, from the basic psychology of learning to classroom management, ethical issues in education, and student and course evaluation.
-The focus is on instructional preparation, presentation, and evaluation, and represents a consensus among professional EMS educators as to the knowledge, skills, and practices that are essential to providing quality EMS education.
+This course provides students who are clinically competent in a specific EMS content area with the knowledge, resources and skills to effectively deliver quality EMS education.
+The course presents educational concepts, practices and resources across a range of topics, from the basic psychology of learning to classroom management, ethical issues in education and student and course evaluation.
+The focus is on instructional preparation, presentation and evaluation and represents a consensus among professional EMS educators as to the knowledge, skills and practices that are essential to providing quality EMS education.

 Typical course length: 65 hours

-This online course is for EMS professionals employed by area agencies who either currently (or desire to) precept Wake Technical Community College EMS students.
+This online course is for EMS professionals employed by area agencies who either currently (or desire to) precept Wake Tech EMS students.
 All preceptors must complete the required training to have Wake Tech students placed with them.

 Typical course length: 2 hours